 - Inspire hope that recovery from mental illness is not only possible, but probable.

-- Provide opportunities for people using mental health services to practice self-efficacy, through activities that emphasize the acquisition, development, and enhancement of skills needed to move forward in mental health recovery.
+- Provide opportunities for people using mental health services to practice self-efficiency, through activities that emphasize the acquisition, development, and enhancement of skills needed to move forward in mental health recovery.

 - Promote empowerment and self-determination.